(You are here.)

 flew first, every successful aircraft in the air today traces its

 lineage back to the 1903 Wright Flyer.
-That would difficult for the
+That would be difficult for the

-Smithsonian to forfeit, as Tom Crouch, Director of the Smithsonian's
+Smithsonian to forfeit, as Tom Crouch, Senior Curator of the Smithsonian's

 Air & Space Museum, said in press release on 15 March 2013:

 healthy reminder of a less than exemplary moment in Smithsonian

 history.
 Over the years individuals who argue for other